adyxax/www/content/docs/gentoo/wireguard.md

 PersistentKeepalive = 60
 ```

+To implement this example you will need to generate two sets of keys.
+The configuration for the first server will feature the first server's private key in the `[Interface]` section and the second server's public key in the `[Peer]` section, and vice versa for the configuration of the second server.

-Your private key goes on the first line as argument to `wgkey`, the other keys are public keys for each peer.
-In this example I setup a client that can be hidden behind nat therefore I configure a `PersistentKeepalive`.
+This example is from a machine that can be hidden behind nat therefore I configure a `PersistentKeepalive`.
 If your host has a public IP this line is not needed.

 To activate the interface configuration, use :
 ```sh